The person at the center of this case

 He has ties to Maryland, Virginia, Connecticut, Wisconsin, England, and Israel.
 Fishman once expressed an interest in traveling to South America and is reported to prefer warmer climates.

-Lawrence William Fishman allegedly shot his mother in the neck and his father in the back four times at the family home in Silver Spring, Maryland.
-His father died at the scene; his mother survived.
-Fishman then fled to Virginia.
+Lawrence William Fishman allegedly shot his mother in the neck and his father four times in their Silver Spring home.
+Father died at scene; mother survived.

-A complaint was filed in the United States District Court for the District of Maryland, Baltimore, charging Fishman with unlawful flight to avoid prosecution following a local murder warrant.
+Complaint filed in United States District Court for the District of Maryland charging Fishman with unlawful flight to avoid prosecution.